-- Amy Duncan (the Hot Mom of Good Luck Charlie) certainly seems to wear a lot of really tight sweaters and shirts that don't always need to be worn (if that was the case, then why is Amy the only female (or person) in the cast) that ''always'' seems to wear sweaters, even though the show is set in Denver? there's also the fact that sometimes, Amy's bras don't seem to be that well-padded.
-Add in the fact that even the kids mention the fact that they shouldn't have too much fun because there are enough kids, and that Amy simply loves being noticed, and that the Disney Channel has been trying to get Leigh-Allyn Baker for a show for some time, but she thought that she was too young to play a mother to teens... yeah, she's this trope in spades.
+- Amy Duncan (the mom of Good Luck Charlie) certainly seems to wear a lot of really tight sweaters and shirts that don't always need to be worn (if that was the case, then why is Amy the only female (or person) in the cast) that ''always'' seems to wear sweaters, even though the show is set in Denver? there's also the fact that sometimes, Amy's bras don't seem to be that well-padded.
+Add in the fact that even the kids mention the fact that they shouldn't have too much fun because there are enough kids and that the Disney Channel has been trying to get Leigh-Allyn Baker for a show for some time, but she thought that she was too young to play a mother to teens... yeah, she's this trope in spades.

 - Parodied by perverted theatre director Don Dimello in the Comedy Bang Bang podcasts and TV Show, who is so obsessed with providing "something for daddy" that he directs adaptations of fairy tales as at best risque burlesque and at worse hardcore porn.